inspyration/xbus.broker/doc/source/semantics.rst

 The "immediate reply" flag is an attribute of :ref:`event types <event_type>`.

+Restrictions:

-Note: Immediate replies are disallowed when more than one consumer is available to the emitter wishing to send events with that flag.
+- Immediate replies are disallowed when more than one consumer is available to the emitter wishing to send events with that flag.
+- The consumer MUST announce support for the "Immediate reply" feature (see the documentation about the Xbus recipient API for details).